vscode-neovim/vscode-neovim/README.md

 -   `VSCodeNotifyRangePos()`/`VSCodeCallRangePos()`: deprecated, use [Lua](#%EF%B8%8F-api)
     `require('vscode').call(…, {range:…})` instead.

+You can also use `v:lua.require("vscode")` to access the API from VimScript.

 ## ⌨️ Keybindings (shortcuts)

 Default commands and bindings available for file/scroll/window/tab management: